plotly/de-deploy/README.md

 Notice the `find_changed_apps` job, which will find all app names (i.e. directories) and filter by directories changed in the most recent commit which do not appear in a helperfile specifying apps to ignore on deploy (by default `.deployignore`.)

 Each app name is then passed to `de-deploy` as a matrix.
+We disable `fail-fast` because the failure of one app build does not imply the failure of all app builds.

 ```yml
 name: Production deploy